-The Campus has identified the following current use-patterns of the facilities.
-The successful development partner will develop a spatial and programmatic strategy to manage and accommodate these uses in addition to general student and campususer access to the facilities when feasible.
+The Campus has identified current use-patterns of the facilities, which are listed below.
+The successful development partner will develop a spatial and programmatic strategy to manage and accommodate these uses in addition to general student and campus-user access to the facilities when feasible.
 NECC will consider adjustments to these use patterns in the future.